-Battlefield technologies and advanced AI (artificial intelligence) systems that can make autonomous military decisions are being tested in Canada.
+Battlefield technologies and advanced AI (artificial intelligence) systems that can make autonomous military decisions in the field are being tested in Canada.

-Sophisticated surveillance systems, along with radar that can ‘see’ through walls, remote motion sensors, portable electronic monitoring gear and more, were used recently by Canadian soldiers to analyze and assess potential threats on a mock urban battlefield – the streets of Montreal.
+Sophisticated surveillance systems, radar that can see through walls, motion sensors with remote reporting capabilities, portable electronic monitoring gear and more were all used recently by Canadian soldiers to analyze and assess potential threats on a mock urban battlefield – the streets of Montreal.

 This particular military AI trial was the latest Contested Urban Environment experiment involving soldiers from the U.K., U.S., Australia, Canada and New Zealand (collectively known as Five Eyes in military surveillance circles).
 Three weeks of testing in September involved more than 150 government researchers and scientists, as well as nearly 100 Canadian Armed Forces personnel, according to government statements.